servicetitan/Stl.Fusion/README.md

 It provides three key abstractions to implement this:
 * **Computed services** are services exposing methods "backed" by Fusion's version of "computed observables".
-That's what "spawn" the parts of the state on-demand.
+Computed services are responsible for "spawning" parts of the state on-demand.
 * **Replica services** - remote proxies of "computed services".
-  Replicas are quite simple to define: they are, in fact, just interfaces;
-  They allow clients to consume the parts of remote state.
+  They allow clients to consume ("observe") the parts of remote state.
 * And finally, **`IComputed<TOut>` &ndash; a "computed observable" abstraction**, that's in some ways similar to the one you can find in Knockout, MobX, or Vue.js, but very different, if you look at its fundamental properties.